awalindeep/Stock-Analysis/README.md

 * 2018
 Similarly to 2017 our original code took  0.26 seconds on the contrary the refactored code took 0.8 seconds only.

-This proves that by refactoring a code we can achieve much efficient results without changing functionality or behaviour of the macro.
+This proves that by refactoring a code we can achieve much efficient results without changing functionality or behaviour of the macro and have major advantages.

+### Pros and Cons that apply to refactoring the VBA script

+Code refactoring can be defined as continuous improvement of the code by different methods to make it better and efficient.
+There are serveral pros and cons of refactoring codes.

+##Pros

+ 1. Helps make code cleaner and organized.
+ 2. Helps add new functionality to make code more efficient.
+ 3. Well structured Code will use less memory by taking fewer steps.
+ 4. Refactored code Improve the logic and capability of the code for ease of use.

+##Cons

+ 1. Refactoring can break the code and make it unsutable.
+ 2. Refactoring code is time consuming process.
+ 3. If Code breaks one will end up spending more time fixing the issue, due to the complexity of the code.